‘Heinous atrocity’: Same-sex couple, two kids murdered in New York basement

-Police worked Wednesday to try and unravel the mystery of who killed a woman, her partner and her two young children, whose bodies were found in a riverfront apartment house the day after Christmas.
+Police are working to try and unravel the mystery of who killed a woman, her partner and her two young children, whose bodies were found in a riverfront apartment house the day after Christmas.

 "After being in this business for 43 years, I can't describe the savagery of a person who would do this," said Troy Police Chief John Tedesco.